-In the first half of 2008 we anticipate spending approximately \$160,000 on general administrative expenses, \$75,000 on legal, accounting and compliance related expenses, \$50,000 on continued development of our RiverPower technology, \$100,000 on developing the 'Kalmar' acquisitions (FireSAFE, Technology for utilizing Communal Waste as a concrete additive and Technology for PVC shielded electric cable recycling), and \$150,000 on our in4 investment.
-We also anticipate spending approximately \$50,000 on patenting.
+In 2009 we anticipate spending approximately \$250,000 on general administrative expenses, \$150,000 on legal, accounting and compliance related expenses, 100,000 on continued development of our RiverPower technology, and \$200,000 on our in4 investment.
+All other technologies in our portfolio are currently on hold until we a) either raise more financing b) realize revenue from the three technologies described above.